QR and LQ Decomposition Matrix Backpropagation Algorithms for Square, Wide, and Deep -- Real or Complex -- Matrices and Their Software Implementation: QR and LQ Backpropagation Algorithms

 Returning to the \rhs\ expression in Equation \ref{eqn:tr_id}, containing both terms, we use ICP and IT to get

 The matrix that left multiplies $d\bm{A}$ in Equation ~\ref{eqn:tr_id} is $\bar{\bm{A}}^T$, and Equation \ref{eqn:eq_rhs} identifies

-Note that the expression derived in Proposition 1 is equivalent to the result in \cite{walter2010algorithmic}.
-In \cite{walter2010algorithmic}, the QR gradient for deep or square input matrices $\bm{A}$ is given in their Equation 42,
+Note that for real inputs the expression derived in Proposition 1 is equivalent to the result in \cite{walter2010algorithmic}.
+In \cite{walter2010algorithmic}, the QR gradient for deep or square real input matrices $\bm{A}$ is given in their Equation 42,

 Equation \ref{eqn:walter} (their Equation 42) simplifies to our Equation ~\ref{eqn:a_bar}.
 The matrix $\bm{P}_L = (i>j)$ in \ref{eqn:walter} is a strictly lower tridiagonal matrix with all ones below the diagonal and zeroes along and above the main diagonal.
-The equivalence of Equation \ref{eqn:a_bar} and Equation \ref{eqn:walter} is proved in Appendix 5.2.
+The equivalence of Equation \ref{eqn:a_bar} and Equation \ref{eqn:walter} for real matrices is proved in Appendix 6.2.
+The equivalence does not hold for complex inputs and Equation 42 needs a correction in the complex case.